Table of Contents

 Starbucks

-Considered a pioneer of the omnichannel approach, Starbucks has used omnichannel strategies effectively to drive people through different stages of the sales funnel.
+Considered a pioneer of the omnichannel approach, Starbucks has used omnichannel marketing strategies effectively to drive people through different stages of the sales funnel.
 It all started when they came up with a plan to make people sign up for their rewards program.
 They just had a few loyal customers who signed up for it.
 As a first step, they offered free Wi-Fi in their stores.
 However, customers had to share their email addresses first to connect to the Wi-Fi.
 This simple strategy gave them direct access to around 10 million customers.
 The next step was to email them exclusive personalized limited-time offers based on their drinks preferences, order history, weather, etc. Starbucks uses a type of machine learning called Reinforced Learning(RL) to personalize every customer journey by offering tailored recommendations.
 Through such strategies, they not only improved customer relationships but also increased retention and purchase frequency.

 Timberland

-Timberland’s omnichannel strategy is nothing short of amazing.
+Timberland’s omnichannel marketing strategy is nothing short of amazing.
 If one asks what the most significant benefit of shopping offline is, the answer would be that it helps you to see your products up close and try them out.
 What Timberland did was give customers the option to try products offline and buy them online.
 Now, how does that work?
 They used Near Field Technology (NFC) and added tags to products.
 They provided tablets in their stores, which the customers could use to tap the product signages and get complete information about a particular product.
 Customers also received product recommendations and style tips to complete their look.
 Customers can add products to a wishlist and complete the purchase at the store or mail it to their email address and go home and complete the purchase.
 They provided the customers with an enhanced offline experience interconnected with their online interactions.
 The brand learned about customers’ purchase preferences by tracking their interactions on the tablet.
 Timberland also gained access to the users’ email addresses in the process.

 Amazon Hub